altocodenl/tagaway/readme.md

    - See if there's a way to detect whatsapp videos that look the same but are slightly different.
    - Add a "show more" button to show more items of Recent Imports or Recent Uploads.
    - Improve display of errors in upload & import:
-      - Show foldable list of repeated|invalid|too large pics/vids.
+      - Show foldable list of repeated|invalid|too large pivs.
       - When adding many files to upload, put a "loading, please wait" snackbar.
       - Show provider errors in import.
       - If there's a provider error, give a "try again" option with the same list?